Mayada92/nurtured-hub/src/content/courses/edps-606-bsu-en.md

 domain: educational-psychology
 level: graduate
 credits: 3
-description: "Advanced research methods and applications in educational psychology, focusing on quantitative and qualitative research approaches."
+description: "Course focusing on learning, achievement, and motivation theories in educational psychology, exploring factors that influence student motivation and academic achievement."
 ---

-Advanced course in educational psychology research methods, covering experimental design, data analysis, and research applications in educational settings.
+Course focusing on learning, achievement, and motivation theories in educational psychology, exploring factors that influence student motivation and academic achievement.